ismailshuaau/sc/README.md

 ### Prerequisites

 For the Laravel backend to run, you will need a server (Apache or Nginx) and PHP.
 You can have these installed directly on your machine, or use a virtual environment.
-[Laravel](https://laravel.com)
+See instructions on the [Laravel](https://laravel.com)

 ### Installation